bellaiza/get_next_line/README.md

 This function returns a single line from a given file descriptor.
 If called in a loop, get_next_line returns the entire contents of a file, line by line until it reaches the end of the file.
 It can be compiled specifying any buffer size.

 ---

-## Usage
-This function is not a stand-alone program, its files must be included and compiled within another project.